angular/components/guides/theming.md

-As an alternative to listing every component that your application uses, Angular Material offers Sass mixins that includes styles for all components in the library: `all-component-colors`, `all-component-typographies`, `all-component-densitites`, and `all-component-themes`.
+As an alternative to listing every component that your application uses, Angular Material offers Sass mixins that includes styles for all components in the library: `all-component-colors`, `all-component-typographies`, `all-component-densities`, and `all-component-themes`.
 These mixins behave the same as individual component mixins, except they emit styles for `core-theme` and _all_ 35+ components in Angular Material.
 Unless your application uses every single component, this will produce unnecessary CSS.